uprial/secretrooms/README.md

 * Uncommon, rare, and epic loot in chests with higher probability in pyramids, mansions and bastions
 * Fuel and ingots in furnaces
 * Whirlpools in water with loot chests under magma blocks
-* 0.1% of Endermans ignore carved pumpkins on players
-* Skeletons have a chance to add both positive and negative effects to their arrows
 * Lime-colored stained glass and panels are explosive-resistant
 * 0.01% of appropriate blocks are infested
 * End Ships have Illusioners pre-generated
-* Shooting mobs target the closest player immediately if spawned with direct vision to them
-* The End Dragon has increased regen, explosion resistance and damage limit per second, periodically resurrects healing crystals, and targets random endermans to aggressive players
 * Underground dungeons with spawners and rare building blocks
-* Fixed village trading imbalance: Villagers don't sell clothes with environmental protection and mending
 * Loot density increases according to distance from the map center
 * Bazooka recipes based on fireworks with TNT or Nether Star